 9 Financial Advice Myths EXPOSED!

 When WE surveyed millennials about money, we found out that some millennials distrust financial advisers.
+In light of this, our Financial Coaches Rebecca, Garry, Christine and Freya are putting to rest some common financial advice myths.

 1) Only rich people need advisers